Sipondo/creative-programming-2026/README.md

 # Creative Programming 2026
-Github repository for the Creative Programming 2026 course.
+Hello World!
+This is the official Github repository for the Creative Programming 2026 course at the IT University of Copenhagen.
+This repository houses all the lecture materials used throughout the course, including slides, and code examples.
+Content will be released progressively as the course advances.